 “It was not so long in the history of the Australian nation that this terrible thing happened.
 It is a part of Australian history we cannot ignore, let alone forget and for the Warlpiri people it is a history of irreplaceable loss” – John Ah Kit, NT parliament 2003

-Aboriginals had lived in Central Australia for thousands of years but it had only been a frontier for the previous 70.
-The first white man in the region was John McDouall Stuart who launched expeditions of discovery north from Adelaide in the 1850s and 60s.
+Aboriginals had lived in Central Australia for thousands of years but it had only been a frontier for 70 years.
+The first white man in the region was explorer John McDouall Stuart who launched expeditions from Adelaide in the 1850s and 60s.
 On his fourth journey in April 15, 1860 he described the valleys of the MacDonnell Ranges “as fine a pastoral hill country as a man could wish to possess”.
-The Overland Telegraph Line brought more whites into this difficult country in the 1870s as well as the first cattle.
-Native tribes resisted this invasion, but the whites kept coming.
+The Overland Telegraph Line brought more whites in the 1870s as well as the first cattle.
+Native tribes resisted this invasion, but they kept coming.
 The trickle became a flood inspired by gold finds at Hall’s Creek in 1909 and the federal push to develop the Northern Territory after taking it over from South Australia in 1911.

 Today the nearest Aboriginal town to Coniston is Yuendumu established 1946 by the Australian Government Native Affairs Branch for Anmatyerre and Warlpiri people.
 Before Yuendumu, the Anmatyerre and Warlpiri people lived scattered lives through the region as did the Kaytetye.
 They watched uneasily as properties like Coniston used waterholes for stock.
 To the Warlpiri, the prospectors, pastoralists and other travellers were ruthless trespassers who damaged sacred sites and stole waterholes, and sometimes, like Stafford, their women.